checkedc/checkedc/tests/runtime_operations/README.md

 # Runtime operations

-Test runtime operations fpr the Checked C extension that do not involve dynamic checking.
+Test runtime operations for the Checked C extension that do not involve dynamic checking.
 This covers operations such as assignments of checked pointer values and implicit conversion.